dwzq-com-cn/DongwuLLM/README.md

 ### Credits

-The following repositories are used in Megatron-LLaMA, either in close to original form or as an inspiration:
+The following repositories are used in Megatron-Cookbook, either in close to original form or as an inspiration:

 [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)